Your personal data – what is it?

 Personal data relates to a living individual who can be identified from that data.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.
 The processing of personal data is governed by the General Data Protection Regulation (the “GDPR”).

 Who are we?

 Saint Patrick’s Cathedral is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

-Saint Patrick’s Cathedral complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+Saint Patrick’s Cathedral complies with its obligations under the GDPR by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining unnecessary data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
 We use your personal data for the following purposes:

 Your personal data will be treated as strictly confidential.
-In some cases, we work with a third party to provide a service.
-All the third parties that we work with are GDPR compliant and cannot use your data for other that the purpose instructed.
+In some cases we work with a third party to provide a service.
+All the third parties with whom we work are GDPR compliant and cannot use your data for other than the purpose instructed.
 They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

-Specifically, we retain electoral roll data while it is still current; historical records of board and committee members; charity declarations and associated paperwork for up to 6 years after the calendar year to which they relate; and parish registers (baptisms, marriages, funerals) permanently.
+Specifically, we retain electoral roll data while it is still current; historical records of Cathedral Board and committee members; charity declarations and associated paperwork for up to 6 years after the calendar year to which they relate.
+Registers of baptisms, marriages, burials are kept permanently.

-To exercise all relevant rights, queries of complaints please in the first instance contact the Cathedral Office Manager by email at email@example.com, by phone at 01 4539472 or at Saint Patrick’s Cathedral, Saint Patrick’s Close, Dublin 8, Dublin.
+To exercise all relevant rights, queries, or complaints please contact in the first instance, the Cathedral Office Manager by email at email@example.com, by phone at 01 4539472 or in writing to Saint Patrick’s Cathedral, Saint Patrick’s Close, Dublin 8, D08 H6X3